At a Glance

 Because the funding dedicated to reimbursing health care providers is being spent faster than originally anticipated, CBO has shifted the timing of those outlays in its projection.
 As a result, the agency now projects $61 billion more in outlays in 2020 stemming from those appropriations than it did in its original estimate.

 Medicaid Financial Assistance to States and Coverage Continuity for Enrollees.
 CBO projects that the changes to Medicaid enacted in response to the pandemic will increase outlays by $41 billion in 2020 and by $132 billion over the 2021–2030 period.
-The most significant provision among those changes was an increase in the federal matching assistance percentage (FMAP) for Medicaid by 6.2 percentage points for the duration of the coronavirus public health emergency.
+The most significant provision among those changes was an increase in the federal medical assistance percentage (FMAP) for Medicaid by 6.2 percentage points for the duration of the coronavirus public health emergency.
 FMAP is the share of Medicaid costs paid by the federal government and is based on a formula that provides higher federal reimbursement to states with lower per capita incomes (and vice versa) relative to the national average.
 By law, states can receive an FMAP rate of no less than 50 percent and no more than 83 percent.

 To receive the additional funds, states are required to maintain continuous coverage for people enrolled in Medicaid for the duration of the coronavirus public health emergency regardless of changes in their income or other eligibility criteria.
 In addition, states may not increase Medicaid premiums, enact stricter eligibility standards, or establish any cost sharing for services related to the coronavirus pandemic.